foundry-rs/book/src/zksync-specifics/examples/general-paymaster.md

 import "@openzeppelin/contracts/access/Ownable.sol";
 import "../src/GeneralPaymaster.sol";
 // We need to import the TestExt to use the zkUsePaymaster cheatcode
-// as this is a ZKsync specific cheatcode import "../src/Counter.sol";
+// as this is a ZKsync-specific cheatcode import "../src/Counter.sol";
 import {TestExt} from "forge-zksync-std/TestExt.sol";